-5.3 Special Skills Pay

-- 5.3.1 Eligibility - a.
+- 5.3 Special Skills Pay - 5.3.1 Eligibility - a.
 Employees directed to substantially perform any of the assignments referenced and defined in sub-section 5.3.2 shall receive a premium equal to 5% of base salary for the duration of the assignment.
 Such incentives are intended to recognize additional responsibilities and/or special skills on the CIP and other capital projects.
 Special skills pay shall be considered as part of an employee's salary for the purpose of computing retirement benefits and retirement contributions. - b.
 An employee is not eligible to receive Special Skills Pay if: - i.
 The employee is receiving acting assignment pay pursuant to MOU section III.B.2 (Acting Assignment Pay) or a supervisory differential pursuant to MOU section III.B.4 (Supervisory Differential Adjustment). - ii.
 The employee is assigned or appointed to a project manager classification. - c.
 All Special Skills Pay assignments must be made in writing and approved by the Appointing Officer or designee.
 Such assignments are at the sole discretion of the Appointing Officer or designee. - d.
-An employee who believes he or she qualifies for such a premium, and the premium has not been paid, shall address the issue in accordance with Article III.B.3 (Acting Assignment Exceptions) of the parties' MOU. - f.
+An employee who believes the employee qualifies for such a premium, and the premium has not been paid, shall address the issue in accordance with Article III.B.3 (Acting Assignment Exceptions) of the parties' MOU. - f.
 Employees shall have no expectation of continued payment once such additional responsibilities have been completed.
 The termination or removal of such responsibilities shall not be subject to the grievance procedure. - g.
 Special skills pay shall be calculated on base pay. - 5.3.2 Special Skills Assignments.
 All of the following special skills assignments shall receive a premium of 5% above base wage for the duration of the assignment on a major capital project. - a.
 Scheduler.
 The Scheduler is responsible for preparing detailed and complex project or construction schedules using Primavera or similar computer software, or is responsible for detailed analysis and evaluation of such schedules prepared by others.
 The Scheduler performs analysis and evaluation of the impacts of construction activities at the site and their impact on normal operations at the site.

-The Scheduler performs analysis and evaluation of change orders, claims, and other project events and reports on their impacts on the construction quality and schedule.
+The Scheduler performs analysis and evaluation of change orders, claims, and other project events and reports on their impacts on the construction quality and schedule. - b.
+Cost Estimator.
+The Cost Estimator prepares detailed cost estimates of major capital projects during all phases of projects, from conceptual design estimates through change order estimates during construction.
+Such cost estimates shall be based on industry standard cost estimating databases, supplemented by local cost data and experience, using formats and methodologies consistent with current industry practices.